-- Water quality will be monitored by CALM in co-operation with the Water Authority.
-These data will be used to guide management practices. - The salinity of the wetland and the underlying groundwater will be monitored by CALM in co-operation with the Water Authority and the Department of Agriculture.

-3. Soil testing will be undertaken by the Department of Agriculture to determine optimum fertiliser application rates if water quality investigations indicate that it is needed.
+- Water quality and salinity of the wetland and the underlying groundwater will be monitored by CALM.
+These data will be used to guide management practices.
+To optimise the use of resources, this monitoring program will complement any existing or proposed programs being carried out by the Water Authority or Department of Agriculture. - 2.
+Soil testing will be undertaken by the Department of Agriculture to", determine optimum fertiliser application rates.
 These data will be used to encourage farmers to minimise the quantities of fertiliser applied to crops on the Swamp.